 SymmetricDS is software that replicates relational database tables between multiple databases.
+It can also be used to replicate files and directories between multiple hosts.
 It uses a light-weight, web-based protocol to send and receive data, which makes it easy to work with firewalls.
 Replication is done in the background asynchronously, allowing data changes in offline mode.
 It supports most commercial and open source database platforms.

 Triggers are installed in the database to guarantee that data changes are captured.
-This means clients continue to use the database as usual without any special driver software.
 The triggers are written to be as small and efficient as possible.
+SymmetricDS Pro can also use log mining, change tracking, or logical streaming to capture changes.
+This means that applications continue to use the database as usual without any special driver software.
 Routing and syncing of data is done outside of the database in the SymmetricDS process.

 No, timestamps are not used.
 Data is captured as it is changed, and each change is given a sequence number.
 Data changes are grouped together and given a batch number to route through the system.
 Data changes within a transactional unit are preserved together within a batch.